 It’s October and we are proud to welcome in the last quarter of the year by recognizing Megan Loeb as our Partner of the Month!

-Megan started as a volunteer with SVP Portland in the spring of 2015, working on Latino Network’s Feasibility Report to scale their Juntos Aprendemos program statewide.
+Megan started with SVP Portland in the spring of 2015, working on Latino Network’s Feasibility Report to scale their Juntos Aprendemos program statewide.
 Megan created an interview protocol for national benchmarking phone interviews, wrote summaries of her findings, and presented recommendations to Latino Network based on the findings.

 Megan also joined the SVP team partnering with the Immigrant & Refugee Community Organization (IRCO) to conduct a community-driven study identifying the early childhood needs and priorities of immigrant and refugee families.